SamBumgardner/Floe/readme.md

 ### How do I get set up?

 * Summary of set up: Download [HaxePunk](http://haxepunk.com/) 2.2.5 and [OpenFL](http://www.openfl.org/download/); *Note: Noah is unsure if this is the correct OpenFL link.*
-* Configuration
-* Dependencies
-* Database configuration
-* How to run tests
-* Deployment instructions
+* To build and run Floe, follow the steps below:
+* 1. Ensure you have Haxe and Haxepunk installed on your computer
+ 2. Open a command prompt in /Floe/Floe/
+ 3. Run the command "lime test flash" to build and run the executable
+* The executable is located in /Floe/Floe/bin/flash/bin/
+* To run in debug mode, run the command "lime test -debug flash".
+Access the debug console with `

 ### Useful Notes:

 * Freeze all water tiles in the level to move on to the next.
+* Avoid all enemies.
-* Use the 'd' key to hurt yourself and eventually get a game over.
+* DEBUG MODE: use the 'd' key to damage yourself, use 'n' to advance to the next level.

 ### Contribution guidelines